FAQs and comments

 To be included in this listing:

-Both the words "Ave" and "Maria," or their equivalent in a different language need to be in the song title or text.
+1. Both the words "Ave" AND "Maria," - or a different-language equivalent - need to be in the song title or text,

 This means that

-Some songs in this listing may have titles other than "Ave Maria," but still be about Gabriel's message to Maria.
+• Some songs in this listing have titles other than "Ave Maria," but still are about Gabriel's message to Maria.

 e.g. the Spanish-language Ave Maria made popular by David Bisbal.